 The pandemic has certainly turned lives upside down, but there are things we can learn from it.
 I for one, think the Coronavirus has taught us a lot about money!

-By following these four money lessons, we can make sure that our money is in the best place possible.
+By following these three money lessons, we can make sure that our money is in the best place possible.